 At a slightly higher altitude, various conifers became dominant, especially Himalayan cedar, or deodar (Cedrus deodara), Himalayan spruce, and blue pine (Pinus wallichiana).
-This park constitutes one of the core areas of the Himalayan cedar, which is distributed from Afghanistan to western Nepal.
-This tree can grow to enormous dimensions, up to 80 metres tall, its huge bole having a circumference of up to 12 metres.
+This park constitutes one of the core areas of the Himalayan cedar, which is otherwise distributed from Afghanistan to western Nepal.
+This tree can grow to enormous dimensions, up to 80 m tall, its huge bole having a circumference of up to 12 m.
 Its generic name, Cedrus, from the Greek kedros, stems from an ancient Indo-European word, meaning incense.
 Formerly, needles and wood of cedar were used as incense, like various species of juniper and cypress.
 Today, traditional medicine is made from an essential oil in its wood.
-Read more about deodar on this website, see Traditional medicine: Cedrus deodara.

-Himalayan spruce is distributed from Afghanistan eastwards to central Nepal, while blue pine is very common in a huge area, from Afghanistan eastwards to south-western China.
-Blue pine can be identified by its bluish foliage and huge cones, which grow to 25 centimetres long.
-A picture of its cone is shown elsewhere on this website, see Plant hunting in the Himalaya: Around the sacred lakes of Shiva.
+Himalayan spruce is distributed from Afghanistan eastwards to central Nepal, while blue pine is very common in a huge area between Afghanistan and south-western China.
+Blue pine can be identified by its bluish foliage and huge cones, which grow to 25 cm long.
+A picture of its cone is shown on the page Plant hunting in the Himalaya: Around the sacred lakes of Shiva.

-During our spring hike, various herbs were encountered on rock walls in the forest, e.g. a large, white-flowered windflower, Anemone tetrasepala, which was very common, a pink rock-jasmine, Androsace sarmentosa, the white-flowered Gypsophila cerastioides of the carnation family (Caryophyllaceae), and the handsome Himalayan alpine bells (Cortusa brotheri), of the primrose family (Primulaceae).
+During our spring hike, various herbs were encountered on rock walls in the forest, including a large, white-flowered windflower, Anemone tetrasepala, which was very common, a pink rock-jasmine, Androsace sarmentosa, the handsome Himalayan alpine bells (Primula matthioli ssp. brotheri), and the white-flowered Acanthophyllum cerastioides, formerly known as Gypsophila cerastioides, a member of the carnation family (Caryophyllaceae).
 A pretty bellflower, Campanula argyrotricha, was observed during our autumn hike, growing on a vertical rock wall.